eddyystop/feathers-hooks-populate/README.md

 This will include all child items having that value.

 Populate forms the query `[childField]: { $in: parentItem[parentField] }` when the parent value is an array.
-This returns the child item if its included in the parent value.
+This will include all child items having any of those values.

 A populate hook for, say, `posts` may include items from `users`.
-Should `users` also use the populate hook, its user items will not be populated since they are being requested from within another populate.
+Should the `users` hooks also include a populate, that `users` populate hook will not be run for includes arising from `posts`.

 #### Added properties